MiguelCastillo/bit-loader/README.md

 - `match` and `ignore` rules are objects whose properties are matched against properties in module meta objects.
 For example, if you have a `match` rule object with a property called `path`, then the `path` in module meta will be tested to determine if the particular module meta can be processed.

-- `extensions` rules are a string or array of strings to match the file extension of the module being loaded.
+- `extensions` rules is a strings or array of strings to match the file extension of the module being loaded.

 > `bit-loader` pattern matching rules are an abstraction on top of [roolio](https://github.com/MiguelCastillo/roolio), so feel free to explore different matching rules, including custom ones.
-But generally, you will only specify strings and regex.
+But generally, you will only specify strings and regexp.

 ### match

 > match rules define which modules are *processed* by bit-loader.

 The following example sets a `match` rule in a plugin to only process modules that have `src/views` in the path.
-Other modules are ignored by this plugin.
+All other modules are ignored by this plugin.

 ``` javascript
 var Bitloader = require("bit-loader");